Dominant England thrash New Zealand in second T20

 Atkinson's 4-20 are the best figures by any England men's bowler on T20 debut, and he regularly topped 90mph with an action that looked effortless and deceived New Zealand's bewildered batters.

-Conway holed out to deep square leg before Atkinson cleaned up the innings in the 14th over, having Seifert caught behind by Buttler, pinning Tim Southee lbw and splattering Lockie Ferguson's stumps with a yorker.
+Conway holed out to deep square leg before Atkinson cleaned up the innings in the 14th over, having Seifert caught by Buttler, pinning Tim Southee lbw and splattering Lockie Ferguson's stumps with a yorker.

 It meant New Zealand lost their last five wickets in the space of just 12 balls as their batting struggles mirrored their bowling.

-With the likes of Mark Wood, Luke Wood and maybe even Jofra Archer to also call on for England in white-ball cricket soon, it is unlikely New Zealand's will be the last line-up to be blown away.
+With the likes of Mark Wood, Luke Wood and maybe even Jofra Archer to also call on by England in white-ball cricket soon, it is unlikely New Zealand's will be the last line-up to be blown away.

 England fast bowler Gus Atkinson on BBC Two: "I didn't know those were the best figures by an England bowler on T20 debut - that's lovely to hear.